rutukansara/Identification-of-Frost-in-Martian-HiRISE-Images/README.md

 To perform data augmentation and preprocessing for the CNN and EfficientNetB0 model:

 1. Open `dataAugmentation.ipynb` for data augmentation.
-2. Open `dataPreprocessing_CNN_EfficientNetB0.ipynb` for data preprocessing.
+2. Open `dataPreprocessing_CNN_EfficientNetB0.ipynb` for data preprocessing and CNN model + EfficientNetB0 (A pre-trained model for Transfer Learning).

 ### Transfer Learning

 To train and evaluate the transfer learning models:

-1. Open `transfer learning.ipynb` for transfer learning using EfficientNetB0, ResNet50, and VGG16.
+1. Open `transfer learning.ipynb` for transfer learning using ResNet50, and VGG16.

 ### Model Evaluation